Booster shots needed against omicron, CDC studies show

 The Journal of the American Medical Association published the third study, also led by CDC researchers.
 It looked at people who tested positive for COVID-19 from Dec.
 10 to Jan.
 1 at more than 4,600 testing sites across the U.S.

 Three shots of the Pfizer and Moderna vaccines were about 67% effective against omicron-related symptomatic disease compared with unvaccinated people.
-Two doses, however, offered no significant protection against omicron, the researchers found.
+Two doses, however, offered no significant protection against omicron when measured several months after completion of the original series, the researchers found.

 “It really shows the importance of getting a booster dose,” said the CDC’s Emma Accorsi, one of the study’s authors.